Visualizations for Tabular Data

 DIRECTIONS

 Create a new post in your portfolio for this assignment.
-Call it something cool, like NHL draft analysis, or Hockey Analytics, or John Wick….
+Call it something cool, like NHL player award analysis, or Hockey Analytics, or John Wick….

 Copy the data files from the repository, and maybe also the .qmd file.